7 Easy Home Projects You Can Tackle This Weekend

 Give your small balcony or spacious backyard a designer look, instantly, with string lights.
 They bring a warm, cozy glow that makes outdoor spaces feel so much more put-together and inviting.
 Follow this tutorial to see how to hang string lights anywhere.

 Men's Walk In Closet With Drawers, Shelving and Hanging Space

 Built-in storage fixtures provide maximum storage in this men's walk-in closet.
 Drawers are stacked below a small window providing some natural light to brighten the room.
 Shelves provide room for folded clothes and hanging clothes, creating an organized, clean space.
 The dark neutral tone of the shelves contrasts well with the bright white walls and ceiling.

 Jeff Troyer Associates

-With summer just around the corner, it’s time to clear out old sweaters and shorts to make way for fresh new styles.
+With spring just around the corner, it’s time to clear out old sweaters and shorts to make way for fresh new styles.
 There's no denying that cleaning out the closet is dreadful, but we broke down this task into manageable 15-minute segments.
 Here’s how to purge your closet in one hour.